Annie-Zhou1997/vt-talking-clock/README.md

 Voice control
 -make it listen to us when the alarm is on, and if it recognises our “shut up”, the alarm goes off

+Theme control
+-change the face of clock when click the 'Theme' button